Hannah414/Using-C-On-A-Mac/README.md

 *void* is an incomplete data type. a *void* data type menas "nothing" and can be considered **absent**, if a function returns nothing then the data type returned should be *void*.

+### pointers

+A *pointer* is a variable that points to the storage/memory address of another variable.
+To create a pointer you first declare its data type, then you place an asterisk between the data type and the variable name.
+For example: **int * pointer;**.
+To get the address of the variable we are pointing to, we must set the pointer equal to the variable we want to point at with an & symbol in front of the variable name.
+Example: **pointer = &variable;**